Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Introduction

 \textbf{Complexity Notations.} For two sequences $\{a_n\}$ and $\{b_n\}$, $a_n={\cal O}(b_n)$ if there exists $C>0$ such that $|a_n/b_n| \leq C$ for all $n$ large enough; $a_n=\Theta (b_n)$ if $a_n={\cal O}(b_n)$ and $b_n={\cal O}(a_n)$ simultaneously.
 Similarly, $a_n=\tilde{\cal O} (b_n)$ if $a_n={\cal O}(b_n \log^k b_n)$ for some $k\geq 0$; $a_n=\tilde{\Theta} (b_n)$ if $a_n=\tilde{\cal O} (b_n)$ and $b_n=\tilde{\cal O} (a_n)$ simultaneously.

-\textbf{Local Objective.} We assume three different ways to access the gradient of local objective $f_m$.
-The first, and the most simple case, corresponds to having access to the full gradient of $f_m$ with respect to either $w$ or $\beta_m$ for all $m\in [M]$ simultaneously.
+\textbf{Local Objective.} We assume three different ways to access the gradient of the local objective $f_m$.
+The first, and the simplest case, corresponds to having access to the full gradient of $f_m$ with respect to either $w$ or $\beta_m$ for all $m\in [M]$ simultaneously.
 The second case corresponds to a situation where $\nabla f_m(w,\beta_m)$ is the expectation itself, i.e.,

-while having access to stochastic gradients with respect to either $w$ or $\beta_m$ simultaneously for all $m\in M$.
+while having access to stochastic gradients with respect to either $w$ or $\beta_m$ simultaneously for all $m\in M$, where $\hat{f}_m$ represents the loss function on a single data point.
 The third case corresponds to a finite sum $f_m$:

 having access to $\nabla_w f_{m,i}(w,\beta_m)$ or to $\nabla_\beta f_{m,i}(w,\beta_m)$ for all $m\in [M]$ and $i\in [n]$ selected uniformly at random.

 \textbf{Assumptions.} We argue that the objective~\eqref{eq:PrimProblem} is capable of recovering virtually any (convex) personalized FL objective.
 Since the structure of the individual personalized FL objectives varies greatly, it is important to impose reasonable assumptions on the problem~\eqref{eq:PrimProblem} in order to obtain meaningful rates in the special cases.